BIO 385 — Invertebrate Zoology

 • Coiled, asymmetric shell (lost in many)

-• Visceral mass (gut, nervous system) becomes twisted 90-180°
+• Visceral mass (gut, nervous system) becomes twisted 90-180° (reversed in some)

 • Muscular, flattened, creeping foot

-• Head with eyes (may be reduced or lost), tentacles
+• Head with eyes (may be reduced or lost) & tentacles

 • Marine, freshwater, and terrestrial